anilyerlikaya/Sentiment/Readme.md

     - Random Forest (RF)
     - GRU-DNN (Gated Recurrent Unit - Deep Neural Network)
 - Train the models on the training set and evaluate their performance on the test set.
+    - Loss&Acc plot.
 - Load checkpoints for all type of models.
-(Will be added)
 - Data Pipeline for model usage on real time data.
 (Will be added)
 - Containerize the final model using Docker for easy deployment and reproducibility.
 (Will be added)